26 Feb 4 Ways Entrepreneurs Can Use Video Marketing to Ignite New Growth In Your Business

 Well, the first thing is to create direct sales videos around your product or service.
 And that is as simple as either you or a spokesperson/brand ambassador/influencer jumping in front of a video camera, talking about either your product or service, outlining not just the problem that the consumer is facing in relation to the outcome that your product or service offers, but also outlining specifically, and I mean very specifically, how your product or service is gonna help them solve that problem.

-I like explainer videos, the format is exactly the same as a direct sales video but it’s more an animated video, so it’s moving text or even little animated characters on screen explaining how your product or service impacts customers.
+I like explainer videos, the format is exactly the same as a direct sales video, but it’s more an animated video.
+So it’s moving text or even little animated characters on screen explaining how your product or service impacts customers.
 The great thing about using an animated video is that it takes you out of picture.
-So, it’s all up to the animation to really generate those sales results, but it must follow that distinct production process elicit the best results.
+So, it’s all up to the animation to really generate those sales results.
+Therefore it must follow that distinct production process elicit the best results.

 Testimonials can absolutely work wonders for products or services that aren’t getting conversions right now.
 There is nothing like social proof and the psychology of selling to drive customers to purchase your products or services.

-When it comes to a testimonial videos, you obviously have to reach out to existing customers that are not just happy with your product or service but advocates who are thrilled with your offering, and they’re happy to take the time to jump in front of a video camera or do a live video call with you so you can record that testimonial.
-Because there will be prospective consumers that really want to buy what you have to sell, but there are a few little niggly little things that they haven’t been able to tick off logically or even emotionally that’s preventing them from actually making that transaction.
+When it comes to testimonial videos, you obviously have to reach out to existing customers.
+Clients that are not just happy with your product or service but advocates who are thrilled with your offering.
+Clients that are happy to take the time to jump in front of a video camera or do a live video call so you can record that testimonial.
+Because there will be prospective consumers that really want to buy what you have to sell.
+There are a few little niggly little things that they haven’t been able to tick off logically or even emotionally.
+That’s preventing them from actually making that transaction.
 Addressing these in a video testimonial and watch your sales go through the roof.

 The reason for doing educational videos around your subject matter is that it’s not a direct sales pitch but it’s establishing credibility as well as social proof.
 Boosting educational videos to our targeted audience to make sure that they’re seeing them on a consistent basis and drive most of our interactions through social media platforms.